gjcooper/VAULT/01_articles/barnby2025selfother.md

 ## My Thoughts

 This paper forms the basis of ideas about the [[Bayesian-Belief response time model]], along with initial data used as a test of the DDM bayesian belief idea.
-IO have also written about this project that forms the basis of this paper in [[BPD Self-other social model]].
+I have also written about this project that forms the basis of this paper in [[BPD Self-other social model]].

 In specifics of this paper there are a few nice things here in terms of the [[model responsibility]] and [[Exceedance probability]] measures used - which were new to me.
 Also this has some detailed notes on the model that honestly I am still wrapping my head around.